-(13) If at any time while processing the application, the Department determines that additional information is needed, the Department will promptly ask the applicant for the needed information.
+(12) If at any time while processing the application, DEQ determines that additional information is needed, DEQ will promptly ask the applicant for the needed information.
 The application will not be considered complete for processing until the requested information is received.
 The application will be considered withdrawn if the applicant fails to submit the requested information within 90 days of the request.

-(14) If, upon review of an application, the Department determines that a permit is not required, the Department will so notify the applicant in writing.
-Such notification is a final action by the Department on the application.
+(13) If, upon review of an application, DEQ determines that a permit is not required, DEQ will so notify the applicant in writing.
+Such notification is a final action by DEQ on the application.

-NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.
+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan that EQC adopted under OAR 340-200-0040.

 340-216-0052